please read carefully before applying for a YEMOYA international artist residency

 laundry and bathing

-no washing machines or dryers are available, so artists should bring sufficient clothing that is simple to hand wash and hang dry.
+washing machines and dryers are available off-site, however artists are encouraged to bring sufficient clothing that is simple to hand wash and hang dry.